luki3k5/meteor-chat-app/README.md

 meteor-chat-app
 ===============

-simple chat application built in meteor
+simple chat application built in meteor.js (http://meteor.com)

 - supports channels (public priv)
 - accounts
 - messages per channel

+###TODO

-#TODO some potentially cool little features we could add up here.
+(some potentially cool little features that could be added.)

 - Creation of new channels
-- Invitations
+- Invitations of users to channel